rsdoiel/antenna/archives/2025/going_electric_2025.08.md

 ---

-## Mercedes will stop treating EVs as a separate lineup and thats a good thing
+## Mercedes will stop treating EVs as a separate lineup and that’s a good thing

 date: 2025-02-25, from: Electrek Feed